-Executive Search in Germany
+Executive Search in Germany: Talent and Leadership Insights

 Even though Germany stands as one of most affluent economies and highly developed countries, it is having difficulties in preserving talent.
 On the positive side it excels in terms of wellbeing and progress as well as highly skilled workers.
 However, Germany´s aging population is not only diminishing its labor force but also imposes a burden on public expenditures.

 This has serious consequences for companies that are seeking executive talent in this country, where it has become increasingly difficult to find the right talent.
 Especially for positions with specific requirements.
 As a solution to this, companies have opted for automating recruitment processes as much as possible and closing partnerships with executive search firms that actively search for candidates.
-This has become a strategy to ensure their success, considering the specific requirements some positions need to have and the German market as well.
-Here are some mistakes to avoid and tips for executive search processes in the country.

 Avoiding Hiring Mistakes in Germany